a1m0/nqueen-problem-genetic/README.md

-# NQueen Problem Using Genetic Algorithms
+# Solving NQueen Problem Using Genetic Algorithms

 For running the programm, you need a c++ complier.
 Im using gnu compiler collection (g++).